 I offer supervision to both qualified and trainee counsellors as well as to other supervisors and those working in the caring professions.
 I hold a Diploma in Integrative Supervision.

 Supervision can be face to face or remotely via telephone or Zoom.
 I hold a Certificate in online and telephone counselling/supervision.

-I have several years experience of supervising counsellors of various modalities at various stages of their development both in private practice and in organisational settings.
+I have many years' experience of supervising counsellors of various modalities and at all stages of professional development both in private practice and in organisational settings.